mnylc/mnylc.github.io/_posts/news/2018-12-10-reference-librarianship-justice-critical-interventions.md

 * History of Reference Librarianship
 * Critical theoretical frameworks for reference librarianship (particularly theoretical frameworks drawn from activist and other modes of community practice)

-We seek proposals relating to the following, for inclusion either on a panel discussion or as a lightning presentation:
+We seek proposals related directly to the above and/or following topics, for inclusion either on a panel discussion or as a lightning presentation:
-* Reference services for underserved communities
+* reference services for underserved communities
 * Reference services in nontraditional settings
 * Critical frameworks for reference services
 * The history of reference in the library